-Two-dimensional transthoracic echocardiography was obtained with commercially available systems (iE33 Phillips Medical Systems, The Best, The Netherlands) equipped with 3.5 MHz or M5S transducers.
+Two-dimensional transthoracic echocardiography was obtained with commercially available systems (iE33 Philips

+Medical Systems, the Best, the Netherlands) equipped with 3.5 MHz or M5S transducers.
 All tests were performed by two experienced sonographers within the first 2 days after enrollment.

-From the parasternal long-axis view, LV end-diastolic and end-systolic diameters were measured using M-mode and the LV mass was derived from the Devereux formula and indexed to body surface area.
-LV end-diastolic and end- systolic volumes, LVEF and left atrial volumes were measured from apical four- and two-chamber views. left atrial volume index was calculated by dividing LA volume by body surface area of subjects.
-Peak early diastolic (E) and late diastolic (A) wave velocities were measured by pulsed wave Doppler recordings from the apical 4-chamber view.
+From the parasternal long-axis view, LV end-diastolic and end-systolic diameters were measured using M-mode, and the LV mass was derived from the Devereux formula and indexed to body surface area.
+LV end-diastolic and end-systolic volumes, LVEF, and left atrial volumes were measured from apical four- and two-chamber views.
+The left atrial volume index was calculated by dividing LA volume by body surface area of subjects.
+Peak early diastolic (E) and late diastolic (A) wave velocities were measured by pulsed wave Doppler recordings from an apical 4-chamber view.
 The peak early diastolic myocardial velocity (E') was measured by Doppler tissue imaging in the apical 4-chamber view.
-The E/E' ratio was obtained as a measure of LV filling pressures.
-Standard echocardiographic measurements were obtained according to current guidelines of the American Society of Echocardiography/European Society of Cardiovascular Imaging [9].
+The E/e' ratio was obtained as a measure of LV filling pressures.
+Standard echocardiographic measurements were obtained according to the current guidelines of the American Society of Echocardiography/European Society of Cardiovascular Imaging [9].